johnantonn/johnantonn/README.md

 I am a software & machine learning engineer with 5+ years of experience in building full-stack, big data and machine learning applications.
 I am currently finishing my thesis for the advanced master's programme in Artificial Intelligence at [KU Leuven](https://www.kuleuven.be/english/) and I look forward to the opportunities and challenges that lie ahead!

-I find the idea of pushing the human boundaries using technology exciting and motivating and I believe in responsibility of making world a better place for future generations.
+I find the idea of pushing the human boundaries using technology exciting and motivating and I believe in the responsibility of making the world a better place for future generations.
 During my past roles, I managed to learn different technology stacks in short periods of time and I collaborated and exchanged knowledge and opinions with amazing people.

 As a member of the [*Intelligent Systems & Software Engineering Labgroup*](https://issel.ee.auth.gr/) at the Department of Electrical & Computer Engineering of Aristotle University of Thessaloniki (2018-2021), I participated in 2 research projects and worked on full-stack development, machine learning and big data problems in a variety of roles.
 During this 3-year period I authored 8 deliverables with 100% rate and presented a publication at the 2019 IEEE PES Innovative Smart Grid Technologies Europe (ISGT-Europe) in Bucharest, Romania.